BayanTurkmaney/TDD-with-python/README.md

 # TDD-with-python
-it about unit testing with python, using packages: PyUnit( unittest)m Nose...etc .
+it is an example about unit testing with python, using packages: PyUnit( unittest)m Nose...etc . writing test assertions, creating test fixtures, mocking and code coverage.